fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 * memory cost is derived from the modeled buffer size, not from measured cache behavior on the host machine;
 * unsupported sparse cases may fall back to dense lower-bound memory accounting with warnings.

-This makes it a good choice when you want a richer forward SNN inference estimate than compute-only MAC/AC energy, but do not need backward or optimizer modeling.
+Use this estimator when you need a richer forward SNN inference estimate than compute-only MAC/AC energy, but do not need backward or optimizer modeling.

 NeuroMC Runtime Energy